 This recipe for Slovak egg cheese is typically served at Easter time and goes by various names including hrudka, cirak, sirok, sirecz and more.
 Essentially, it's a ball of eggs and milk that have been cooked until the proteins separate into curds and the liquid separates into the whey.
 The technique for making hrudka is similar to making farmers cheese.
 Hrudka can be made savory with salt and sometimes pepper or sweetened with sugar.
 It's always included in the basket of Easter foods to be blessed on Holy Saturday and not eaten until the next morning, Easter Sunday, with other traditional blessed foods like beet horseradish, ham, sausage (klobása), salt and paska bread.

-- 12 large eggs
+12 large eggs

-- 1-quart whole milk
+1 quart whole milk

-- 1 teaspoon salt
+1 teaspoon kosher salt

-- 6 whole black peppercorns, crushed (optional)
+6 whole black peppercorns, crushed, optional

-Fill bottom pan of the double boiler with about an inch of water.
-Bring the water to a boil and turn down the heat so that it is simmering.
+Fill bottom pan of double boiler with about an inch of water.
+Bring water to a boil and turn down heat so that it is simmering.

-- Stir frequently with a wooden spoon until the mixture curdles, approximately 20 to 30 minutes or until no more whey (the liquid) is exuded.
+Stir frequently with a wooden spoon until mixture curdles, approximately 20 to 30 minutes or until no more whey (the liquid) is exuded.
 By the way, don't throw away the whey!
 Use it in place of the milk in this paska Easter bread recipe.

-- When the egg-cheese ball has cooled and is not dripping any more whey, place it in the refrigerator overnight still suspended over a pan so it will retain its round shape.
+When egg-cheese ball has cooled and is not dripping any more whey, place it in the refrigerator overnight still suspended over a pan so it will retain its round shape.